zhaohuanqdcn/tp/docs/UserGuide.md

 #### Update user preference : `edituserpref i/INTERVAL`

 -  Edit the user preferred intervals between meetings.
+Data for user preferences is stored in the file **preferences.json**.
 -   The dafault value is 0 (which means that interval is not considered).
 -   This interval value will be used for conflict checking and meant to simulate the resting or travel time between meetings.
 -  `i/INTERVAL` indicates the interval between meetings.
 Note that there is a range restriction similar to the `remindmeeting` command